jared-v-hoyt/ExampleFinalProject/API/README.md

     app.UseCors("_MyAllowSubdomainPolicy");
     ```

-    These lines of code grant our frontend application (Next.js application which runs on port 3000) access to the API.
-In practice this is not a secure way of handling requests, but for our application, it will work fine.
+    These lines of code tell the [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS) mechanism to allow requests from the URL `http://localhost:3000`.
+Essentially, this grants our frontend application (Next.js application which runs on port 3000) access to the API.

+    In practice, this is not the most secure way of handling requests, but for all intents and purposes, it will work fine.

 10. Start the API by clicking the green play button near the top-middle of the IDE.

 11. Open Postman and send a `GET` request to `http://localhost:<port>/api/product` to ensure that everything is working correctly.
 The specific port can be found in `Properties/launchSettings.json` in the `http` profile as the value of the `applicationURL` key.

-## Steps To Recreate The Project: (MAC/WINDOWS/LINUX)
+## Steps To Recreate The Project: (Mac/Windows/Linux)

 01. Download the following tools (if you haven't already):

 - [Dotnet 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 - [Postman](https://www.postman.com/)
 - [Visual Studio Code](https://code.visualstudio.com/)
-  - `Visual NuGet` extension from Full Stack Spider
+  - **Visual NuGet** extension from Full Stack Spider

 02. Using the command line, navigate to where you want to store the project and execute the following command: